argoproj/argo-rollouts/docs/features/canary/plugins.md

 ### Terminate operation

-If the `Run` operation returned with a `Running` and the rollout is needs cancel the execution, the controller will call the plugin's terminate method with the state of the ongoing `Running` operation.
+If the `Run` operation returns with a `Running` phase and the rollout needs to cancel the execution, the controller will call the plugin's terminate method with the state of the ongoing `Running` operation.
 The plugin can use this method to cancel any ongoing information.
-This is often call if the rollout is fully promoted during a the plugin execution.
+This is often called if the rollout is fully promoted during a plugin execution.

 If the terminate operation has an error and fails, it will not be retried.
 The plugin should have a mechanism to cancel suspiciously long-running operations if necessary.